-We checked whether the service was working within the principles of the MCA, and whether any conditions on authorisations to deprive a person of their liberty had the appropriate legal authority and were being met.
+We checked whether the service was working within the principles of the MCA, and whether any conditions on authorisations to deprive a person of their liberty had the appropriate legal authority and were being met

-• People's rights to make their own decisions were respected and people were in control of their support.

-- Staff had received training about the MCA and understood how to support people in line with the principles of the Act.
-One staff member told us, "We have to assume capacity and give choices to residents".
+- People's rights to make their own decisions were respected and people were in control of their support. - Staff had received training about the MCA and understood how to support people in line with the principles of the Act.
+One staff member told us, "We deem everyone has capacity unless deemed otherwise".
 People were given choices as staff worked to the principles of the MCA. - Care plans contained consent to use of photographs and to care documents signed by people or their legal representatives.